inbravo/java-to-scala/first-milestone/scala-class-structure.md

 		  private ListOperationsTest$() { MODULE$ = this; }
 		}
 		```

+*	Porgram above are Java programs, decompiled from scala byte code
 *	This is the mechanism Scala uses for **singleton objects** to ensure that they’re true objects but look similar to static method invocations to Java